Acupuncture For Detoxification

 • If acupuncture treatment is decided, it will be provided during the same visit.

-• Your acupuncturist will select specific locations on your body, such as points located on your hands or feet, or your arms or legs, or the head, the face, abdomen, the chest, or on the back of the torso, and place needles there.
+• Your acupuncturist will select specific locations on your body, such as points located on your hands or feet, or your arms or legs, or the head, the face, or the front or back of the torso, and place needles there.

 • While receiving treatment your acupuncturist may consult with you about changes to your diet and lifestyle that can best suit your situation, and they may also prescribe herbal medicine or vitamins and minerals, and guidance for meditation and exercises, as needed.